 - Themeda Seedhead – is an endangered ecological community and it cannot be mown.
 Not mowing the grassland allows us to enjoy the natural beauty of one of NSW’s rarest communities.

 Newcastle’s coastal rock platforms are occupied by a great diversity of plants and animals.
-The rock platforms between the Soldiers Baths and Newcastle Beach are the most important platforms along our coastline as they are home to the greatest number of rare invertebrate and bird species.
+The rock platforms between the Soldiers Baths and Newcastle Beach are home to the greatest number of rare invertebrate and bird species.
 Further information about the plants and animals that call our coastal rock platforms home can be found at:

 - Look at rock platform creatures, but don’t touch them